MaryamAbdul-Aziz/student/_posts/2023-08-30-Review-Ticket-wk-0.md

 - Installed homebrew, VSCode, Slack
 - Used brew to install python, ruby, and jupyter notebooks
 - Cloned git repository and made my first commit
+- Personalized index.md and verified changes on GitHub Pages